 3. Cruciferous vegetables

-Cruciferous vegetables are quite nourishing.
+Cruciferous vegetables are nutritious.
 Above all, these nutrient-dense vegetables contain high levels of sulfur and fiber.
-The sulfur helps to fight back against free radicals.
-Therefore, the powerful detoxifying properties of these vegetables help to reduce inflammation.
+The sulfur helps fight back against free radicals.
+Therefore, the powerful detoxifying properties of these vegetables help reduce inflammation.
 Kale, broccoli, cabbage, cauliflower, and Brussel sprouts are all considered cruciferous vegetables.
 In addition, one cup of broccoli contains Vitamin C, A, K, folate, potassium, phosphorus, and selenium.
 Broccoli is rich in sulforaphane.
 Sulforaphane is an antioxidant that fights inflammation.
 It does so by reducing levels of cytokines in your body.
 Try out some of my recipes with cruciferous vegetables.
 How to make healthy creamy broccoli gratin, the best bang bang cauliflower “wings” and massaged kale with fennel Salad.

 4. Berries & Cherries

 Firstly, these tiny jewels from nature are packed with fiber, vitamins, and minerals.
 Berries contain antioxidants called anthocyanins.
 To clarify, anthocyanins are compounds that reduce the risk of developing chronic diseases.
 Inflammation is typically found in most chronic diseases.